 Many arts-related organizations such as museums are nonprofit organizations.
 They often work closely with federal and state cultural affairs organizations.
 The combined pathway program enables students who major in the arts and humanities to learn how to manage these kinds of organizations.

 Graduates from other majors often find that the MPA degree fits their needs well.
 Persons with undergraduate degrees in business and accounting, for example, find that studying public administration helps them to better understand how to apply their knowledge as managers and analysts in government and nonprofit organizations.
 Our purpose is to prepare graduates to eventually assume positions of high responsibility.
 Because we emphasize the development of both management and policy analysis skills, the Florida State MPA degree is a graduate professional degree that can be put to good use in a wide variety of settings.

-Acceptance of undergraduate students into the undergraduate stage of the joint pathway program does not assure admission to the graduate school or to the MPA degree program.
-Students accepted to the pre-graduate program should subsequently make formal application for admission to the graduate school and the MPA degree program during their senior year.
-The performance of accepted undergraduate students in the graduate level courses they take will be an important factor in deciding admission to the MPA degree program.
-Grades below B- are not allowed to count for the joint pathway program, although they can be counted towards the student’s BA or BS degree.
+Acceptance of undergraduate students into the undergraduate stage of the combined pathway program does not assure admission to the graduate school or to the MPA degree program.
+Students accepted to the pre-graduate program should subsequently make formal applications for admission to the graduate school and the MPA degree program during their senior year.
+The performance of accepted undergraduate students in the graduate-level courses they take will be an important factor in deciding admission to the MPA degree program.
+Grades below B- are not allowed to count for the combined pathway program, although they can be counted towards the student’s BA or BS degree.

 Can a student in the Combined Pathways Program participate in any of the Joint Graduate Pathways of the school?